ananta-lamichhane/Computer-Grpahics/README.md

 # Computer-Grpahics
-Self learning and homework assignments for computer graphics using JavaScript and threeJS
+Self learning and homework assignments for computer graphics written in TypeScript and using threeJS.